Contact:

 Foundation remnant

-Definition: What is meant by foundation remnant
+Definition: What is meant by a foundation remnant?

 A foundation remnant is the remaining part of a foundation that, after partial demolition, dismantling, or modifications, remains in the ground or at the surface.
 This includes isolated footings, strip footings, socket foundations, slab foundations, as well as pile or anchor bodies, made of concrete or reinforced concrete, sometimes with high reinforcement density.
 Also covered are bond zones to the native soil, for example with injection bodies or grouted casing pipes.
 Foundation remnants can be fully encased, partially exposed, or only accessible at points.
 They are often connected to superstructures, utility lines, grounding tapes, or embedded components, which makes removal technically demanding.
+Reliable identification and documentation of these interfaces are essential for controlled separation and for maintaining the integrity of adjacent structures.

 Challenges and typical forms of foundation remnants

 Foundation remnants range from slab leftovers a few centimeters thick to deep-reaching block foundations with high compressive strength.
 Challenges arise from cramped construction sites, adjacent sensitive uses, vibration-sensitive components, unknown reinforcement layouts, residual prestressing, embedded metals, and service lines.
-In planning, load-bearing behavior, load redistribution, and soil–structure interaction are evaluated to proceed step by step, in a controlled and safe manner.
+In planning, load-bearing behavior, load redistribution, and soil-structure interaction are evaluated to proceed step by step, in a controlled and safe manner.
 Methods with low vibration, low dust, and high dimensional accuracy are often preferable, such as hydraulic splitting with rock and concrete splitting devices or selective biting with concrete pulverizers.
+Where settlement-sensitive neighbors or heritage structures are present, process parameters and sequencing are adapted with conservative safety margins and enhanced monitoring.

 Investigation, exposure, and assessment

 Before deconstructing a foundation remnant, systematic investigation is essential.
 The goal is to record geometry, material, reinforcement, embedment depths, and connections in order to derive a suitable approach.
+Findings are consolidated in a method statement with risk assessment and logistics concept for handling, fractionation, and removal.

 Typical work steps in the investigation